What is an NFTicket?

 NFT industry growth

-While popular NFT prices saw a decline in late 2022 alongside the crypto market, the tech is here to stay.
-The global NFT market size is expected to put on at least another 50% in 2023 (growing from the US$21.5 seen in 2022 to $32.9 billion by year’s end) and not expected to slow down thereafter (MarketResearch.com has the most thorough forecasts for this five-year period, while useful shorter term charting can be availed of here).
+The market price of popular NFT has seen a decline in 2022 and 2023, alongside the crypto market, but the tech is here to stay.
+The global NFT market size is expected to put on at least another 50% in 2023 (growing from the US$21.5 seen in 2022 to $32.9 billion by year’s end) and not expected to slow down thereafter (MarketResearch.com has the most thorough forecasts for this five-year period, while useful shorter-term charting can be availed of here).

-But it should be noted that growth of the NFT space is not necessary for the NFTicket to soar – blockchain adoption saw historic levels in late 2022/early 2023 while the original reason for this tech, Bitcoin, suffered a sharp decline in value and devs remained as loath to do any work involving the clunky Bitcoin network.
+But it should be noted that growth of the NFT space is not necessary for the NFTicket to soar – blockchain adoption have reached historic levels during the same 2022/2023 while the original reason for the tech, Bitcoin, has suffered a sharp decline in market price and devs remain as loath as ever to do undertake projects involving the clunky Bitcoin network.
 However, the advance of the NFT ecosystem is also surely not a bad thing for those eager to quickly see how the NFTicket will be utilized at scale.
 A rising tide lifts all boats, etc.